GeminiGuard/GeminiGuard/README.md

 The "data" directory is used for saving dataset.

+User guide needs to be finished To be finish

 ### Quick Usage
 The weights of model are provided.
 You can follow the following steps to generate the adversarial examples and detect them.